CynthiaGodoy/Work-Day-Scheduler/README.md

 ## Project Description

-Starter code includes a fully completed style.css file along with partially completed index.html file.
+Starter code includes a partially completed style.css & index.html files.
 The Script.js will need to be started from [Scratch] and include JQuery Moment.js within to create a functioning Work Day Scheduler.

 ## What is Used
     * Style.css